Staying Safe in the Time of Covid19 (updated May 10, 2021)

 Please know that we will continue to update our policies and guidelines as we receive new guidance from the CDC and our local health department.
 So we must all remain flexible in our thinking and planning.
 These policies are subject to change, and we will do our best to communicate those changes and what they mean for our camping programs.

-- All campers and staff will undergo daily COVID-19 screening and have their temperature taken daily.
+- All campers and staff will undergo daily COVID-19 symptom checking and have their temperature taken daily (temperature checking may not occur as more guidance continues to say it may not be necessary).

 - Campers and staff who show COVID-19 symptoms will be isolated and those exposed to a person who is symptomatic will be quarantined.
 Isolation and quarantine facilities will be set up on the Camp premises.
 Anyone showing symptoms of COVID-19 at Camp will need to leave Camp.